U.S. Citizens Services

 After the initial hearing, the investigative judge decides whether the arrestee should be remanded to custody pending investigation and trial, or be released with or without bail or other security such as, for example, the passport of the arrestee.
 The surrender of one's passport is strictly a voluntary act on the part of the arrestee.
 Surrendering one's passport can serve, however, to keep the arrestee out of jail, as the Austrian authorities presume the arrestee cannot then leave the country.
-It should be noted, however, that although American citizens are entitled to be issued passports, if the court advises the Consular Officer in writing that the passport is being held in lieu of incarcerating the American citizen and asks for notification of any replacement attempts, the Consular Officer is required (by Department of State instructions) to so notify the Court prior to issuance of the replacement passport.
+It should be noted, however, that although U.S. citizens are entitled to be issued passports, if the court advises the Consular Officer in writing that the passport is being held in lieu of incarcerating the U.S. citizen and asks for notification of any replacement attempts, the Consular Officer is required (by Department of State instructions) to so notify the Court prior to issuance of the replacement passport.
 Such notification will result, normally, in the immediate physical detention, that is, jailing of the accused.

 If the judge remands the arrestee to continued custody, he must state the reason.
 Valid reasons are that the arrestee might become a fugitive from justice, might influence witnesses or tamper with evidence if released, might repeat the offense, or that the offense involved calls for a minimum sentence of ten years.

 The arrestee is entitled to file an appeal in writing ("Haftbeschwerde") against his being remanded to custody.
 The decision on such an appeal is made by a board of three judges.
 In his appeal, the arrestee may offer bail if he has sufficient funds at his disposal.
 Bonding corporations or bondsmen are not available in Austria.
 It is recommended, however, that the arrestee retain an attorney to file and process the appeal ("Haftbeschwerde") on his behalf.
 If the accused has already selected at his own expense an attorney to represent him, he should request the investigative judge to notify his attorney.
-(Ordinarily, at this stage of the proceedings, an arrested American has already been or will be visited shortly by an American Consular Officer who will assist in notifying the attorney the arrestee has chosen.)
+(Ordinarily, at this stage of the proceedings, an arrested U.S. citizen has already been or will be visited shortly by a U.S. Consular Officer who will assist in notifying the attorney the arrestee has chosen.)
 If the arrestee has no funds to pay an attorney, he should apply to the investigative judge for the appointment of a defense attorney without fee.
 If the judge is satisfied that the arrestee has insufficient funds, he will instruct the local bar association to appoint an attorney.
 This procedure takes some time, however, and it might be one or more weeks until defense counsel visits the arrestee in jail.

 One or more days after the initial hearing, the arrestee will ordinarily be questioned in detail by the investigative judge in the presence of an interpreter.
 The arrestee again has the right to remain silent until he has obtained the advice of an attorney.
 The investigative judge may or may not permit the presence of an attorney while questioning the arrestee.
 After conclusion of the pre-trial investigation by the investigative judge, the case is refered to the public prosecutor who will either dismiss the case or prefer formal charges.
 In the latter case, a copy of the charge sheet (in German) will be served upon the arrestee by the investigative judge.
 The arrestee may request the judge to have the charge sheet translated to him orally, if this is not done routinely.
 If the arrestee believes that he is being charged unjustly, he may appeal to the investigative judge and the latter will refer the appeal to the Superior Court for decision.
 It is recommended, however, that the advice and assistance of defense counsel be obtained before filing such an appeal.